argorar/WebMConverter/README.md

 ### Trim

-Trim :scissors: precisely the length, with a simple interface.
+Trim precisely the length, with a simple interface.
 You can do multiple trims if you need.

 ![trim](img/trim.JPG)

 ### Crop

-Crop what is just important for you, just move the edges with the mouse or use the keys :arrow_up: :arrow_right: :arrow_down: :arrow_left:.
+Crop what is just important for you, just move the edges with the mouse or use the keys.
 * ```Row keys``` to move
-* ```Shift + Row``` keys to move faster
+* ```Shift + Row keys``` to move faster
 * ```Alt + Row Keys``` to increase/decrease the size
 * ```Ctrl + Right or Left``` to change preview
 * You can use mouse wheel over time line